qunying91/wasp_se_course_21/README.md

 - Device supplier ```checks``` regularly on the plfatform about the device info, and contact the customer if necessay, when an error is reported on a device, or remove a device that is no longer valid.

 ### 2. Development
 The application is developed using a typical MVC architecture in ```Java```, based on a lightweighted framework ```Play```.
-Current development has fulfilled the implementation of all backend services and a basic interface view in displaying the existing and valid devices. ==Please note that other interfaces for, e.g. adding/removing/checking details of a device are not implemented yet due to the limitation of time and capacity in front-end development.==
+Current development has fulfilled the implementation of all backend services and a basic interface view in displaying the existing and valid devices. ```Please note that other interfaces for, e.g. adding/removing/checking details of a device are not implemented yet due to the limitation of time and capacity in front-end development.```

 #### 2.1 Technique Stack
 (Versioned) Techniques and tools used for development of the platform: